Basswood-Software/basswood-webauthn/README.md

 # Spring Boot WebAuthn Server and Virtual FIDO2 Authenticator
-The Basswood-Webauthn project is s reference WebAuthn/FIDO 2 server implementation, based on [Yubico's java-webauthn-server](https://developers.yubico.com/java-webauthn-server/).
+The Basswood-Webauthn project is a reference WebAuthn/FIDO 2 server implementation, based on [Yubico's java-webauthn-server](https://developers.yubico.com/java-webauthn-server/).
 The server is based on Spring Boot and MySQL.
 It also includes a special module  that offers virtual authenticator implementation to facilitate automation and integration testng.
 The project is experimental and proof-of-concept (POC) in nature and